 Learn how to draw a great looking Cat in Clothes with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Cat in Clothes drawing.

 Humans have been dressing up their pets for a long time.
 Ancient Egyptian paintings portray domestic animals with collars or ribbons around their necks, and the collar was perhaps the first pet fashion statement.